-Approved by RA on 26.11.18
+Approved on 30.11.2020 by the RA

-Subject leader: Maryam Kazeminia
+Subject Leader: Maryam Kazeminia

 At Holmwood School we recognise that the personal development of pupils, spiritually, morally, socially and culturally, plays a significant part in their ability to learn and achieve.
 We therefore aim to provide an education that provides pupils with opportunities to explore and develop their own values and beliefs, spiritual awareness, high standards of personal behaviour, a positive, caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of the cultures.